camunda/camunda/docs/src/basics/partitions.md

 ## Replication

 For fault tolerance, data in a partition is replicated from the leader of the partition to its *followers*.
 Followers are other Zeebe Broker nodes that maintain a copy of the partition without performing event processing.

+## Recommendations

+Choosing the number of partitions depends on the use case, workload and cluster setup.
+Here are some rules of thumb:

+* For testing and early development, start with a single partition.
+Note that Zeebe's workflow processing is highly optimized for efficiency, so a single partition can already handle high event loads.
+* With a single Zeebe Broker, a single partition is mostly enough.
+However, if the node has many cores and the broker is configured to use them, then more partitions can increase the total throughput (~ 2 threads per partition).
+* Base your decisions on data.
+Simulate the expected workload, measure and compare the performance of different partition setups.